 Green herons live throughout much of central and eastern North America, from South Dakota, Minnesota, Ontario, and Nova Scotia south through Mexico, Central America, and the West Indies, to central Panama.
 Most green herons in North America migrate southward for winter into Florida, Texas, Mexico and Central America.
 Green herons breed in Maryland but generally are not seen here during the winter.
+At the Maryland Zoo, the Green heron is one of many birds that can be found in the Marsh Aviary in the Maryland Wilderness.

 Green herons prefer dense, woody vegetation around ponds, lakes, and rivers, or mangrove swamps in southern parts of their range.
 They are normally solitary and patient hunters that eat small fish, insects, aquatic invertebrates, frogs, and other small animals.
 They can be hard to spot when hunting because they sit very still and blend well into the background.
 When hunting, a green heron may sway its head and stir or rake with its foot to stir up prey.
 It stabs quickly with its bill to catch prey.